andrew9595/ViRac/README.md

 ![alt text](https://github.com/andrew9595/ViRac/blob/master/Screenshots/level.png)

 ### Additional Knowledge
-User will also have an opportunity to learn about the rules to follow on the road via pop quizzes.
+User will also have an opportunity to learn about the rules to follow while proceeding on the road via pop quizzes.
 ![alt text](https://github.com/andrew9595/ViRac/blob/master/Screenshots/quiz.png)

 ## Deployment
-ViRac is very simple to use.
+Deploymnet of ViRac is rather straigh forward.
 Kindly place the root folder onto any server eg. localhost and start your server.

 ## Built With
 * [A-frame](https://github.com/aframevr/aframe) - web framework for VR